 Condo Insurance vs. Homeowners Insurance

-Condo Insurance (HO6)
+Condo insurance (HO6)

-• Interior walls and fixtures
+• Interior walls, fixtures, and built-ins

-• Flooring (carpets, hardwood, etc.)
+• Flooring (carpet, hardwood, tile, etc.)

-• Countertops and cabinets
+• Countertops and cabinetry

 • Interior plumbing and electrical systems